History of Justin Turner in Timeline

 December 9, 2008: Traded to Baltimore Orioles

-On December 9, 2008, Justin Turner was traded to the Baltimore Orioles, along with Ryan Freel and Brandon Waring, in exchange for Ramón Hernández.
+On December 9, 2008, Justin Turner was traded to the Baltimore Orioles along with Ryan Freel and Brandon Waring in return for Ramón Hernández.

 September 8, 2009: MLB Debut

-On September 8, 2009, Justin Turner made his major league debut for the Baltimore Orioles at Fenway Park, pinch hitting for Melvin Mora and finishing the game at third base.
+On September 8, 2009, Justin Turner made his major league debut for the Baltimore Orioles at Fenway Park, pinch-hitting for Melvin Mora and playing third base.

 2009: MLB Debut with Baltimore Orioles

-In 2009, Justin Turner played mostly second and third base for Triple-A Norfolk, finishing the year with a .300 average and a .749 OPS.
+In 2009, Justin Turner was invited to spring training and subsequently assigned to Triple-A Norfolk, where he finished the year with a .300 average.

 April 12, 2010: Recalled to Orioles